codecypher/LearnAI/Level-1/ml/data_prep.md

 ## Data Preprocessing Steps

-The three mosy common data preprocessing steps are: formatting, cleaning, and sampling [5].
+The three most common data preprocessing steps are: formatting, cleaning, and sampling [5].

 1. Formatting: The data you have selected may not be in the format that is needed which includes: format adjustments, correct inconsistencies, and handle errors in variables.